Tommy Nallie - Trail Boss

 When not working on his music Ken enjoys a variety of outside interests especially American history.
 Ken’s family roots dating back to the American colonies has led to him becoming a member of the 19th Texas Infantry, a group of Confederate army reenactors .
 The Marshall, Texas, native has “fought in battles” at Gettysburg and other locations across the country. (top of page)

 Randy Rudd's full rich baritone voice makes him a natural as the "lead" singer of the group.
 He officially joined the group in 2001.
 Dale Warren likened Randy's voice to that of earlier Pioneer Ken Curtis.
 As an accomplished guitarist, Randy not only supplies rhythm guitar but occasionally adds a riff or short solo.
-He's also been known to add a laugh with one of his ad libs.
+He's the MC and also has been known to add an element of humor with one of his ad libs or impersonations.

 "I'm delighted to be a member of a group whose musical performances are impeccable.
 Working with the other members is a treat beyond compare.
 Two of my most favorite Pioneer songs are "Lillies Grow High" and "Blue Prairie" says Randy.
 He loves the music and it shows in every performance.